 He added: "De-extinction could be useful for inspiring new science and could be beneficial for conservation if we ensure it doesn't reduce existing conservation resources.
 However, in general it is best if we focus on the many species that need our help now."

-Although the team's analysis focused primarily on conservation efforts currently being funded in New Zealand and New South Wales, Australia, it could apply to similar programs elsewhere in the world, especially given that the cost of the science of cloning is far greater than what conservation budgets usually require.
+Although the team's analysis focused primarily on conservation efforts currently being funded in New Zealand and New South Wales, Australia, it could apply to similar programs elsewhere in the world, especially since the cost of the science of cloning is far greater than what conservation budgets usually require.

 For instance, researchers found that government-funded conservation for 11 focal extinct species in New Zealand would sacrifice conservation for as many as 31 extant species.
 That's not favorable math if biodiversity is your chief concern.
 The contrast was even more alarming for five extinct Australian species taken under consideration.
 An equivalent amount of funding could be used to conserve as many as 42 extant species in that country.